Photo Credits: Julie Dreelin, Daniel Pullen [View ALL Photos]

 According to a 2013 study by North Carolina State University, “Over a seven-year build up period, offshore drilling would generate $181 million in income annually, of which $11 million would be public revenues.
 In addition, 1,122 jobs would be created.
 After the seven-year build up period, offshore drilling would generate $1.9 billion in income annually, of which $116 million would be public revenue.
 This income and revenue generation would occur over a 30-year-period, during which 16,910 jobs would be created.”

 Sounds impressive — until you compare those estimated figures to coastal tourism’s proven contribution to North Carolina’s coffers.
-According to the 2014 numbers in this study prepared for Visit NC by the US Travel Association, visitation to NC’s coastal counties alone directly employed nearly twice as many people (30,000 jobs) and generated 50% more money ($2.9 billion) and more than twice the public revenue — with $130 million in state taxes and $136 million in local taxes.
-Dare county saw a 7% increase from 2013-2014 with visitor spending exceeding 1 billion dollars.
-Those numbers don’t even factor in coastal home values or construction jobs, teacher salaries, and government services — or any of the other secondary revenue streams that rely on a healthy coastline.
-All of these jobs and revenues would be on the line due to the negative impacts of offshore oil drilling, from degraded coastal views to decimation of the coast in the event of an oil spill.
+According to the commerce department, visitation to NC’s eight coastal counties in 2017 alone directly employed nearly twice as many people (34,000 jobs) and generated in excess of 50% more money ($3.23 billion)— and more than twice the public revenue — with $154.07million in state taxes and $162.05 million in local taxes.
+Those numbers don’t even factor in coastal home values or construction jobs, teacher salaries, and government services — or any of the other secondary revenue streams that rely on a healthy coastline — or the ripple effects of coastal tourism on inland businesses.
+All of these jobs and revenues would be on the line due to the negative impacts of offshore oil drilling, from degraded coastal views to declining interest in tourism to the decimation of the coast in the event of an oil spill.

 ANSWER: Oil drilling is an inherently risky business.
 No matter how you crunch the numbers, it’s not a question of if we’ll see a spill off North Carolina, but when.
 And when we do have a spill, the health of our coast and economy will be on the line.